LeonardoCCipriano/leonardoCCipriano/README.md

 Hey there!
 I’m Leonardo Cipriano, currently living in Brazil.

-Currently, I am a graduating Systems Analysis and Development (Descomplica University), 2025.
+Currently, I am a graduating computer Science (Descomplica University), 2026.

 A software developer who is also passionate about user interface design.